Fokker F28 Fellowship: Design

 The F28 is powered by a pair of Rolls-Royce Spey turbofan engines; dependent on model, these would be were capable of generating up to 9,850 lbf (43.9 kN) of thrust.
 While the feature was available at the time, Fokker chose not to equip the engines of early F28s with a water-methanol injection system, as they determined that the engines already possessed sufficient performance even when being flown under hot-and-high conditions.
-Most onboard systems are designed with simplicity in terms of operability and serviceability; no hydraulic system was used, as actuation of the undercarriage and steering relied on pneumatic pumps, instead.
+Most onboard systems are designed with simplicity in terms of operability and serviceability.
 However, the F28 was outfitted with comparatively advanced electronics, as Fokker's design team viewed this factor as directly relating to overall competitiveness.

 One uncommon feature of the F28 was the movable split-sections installed on the tail cone; these would be hydraulically opened outwards to act as a variable air brake.
 A similar approach had also been used on the contemporaneous Blackburn Buccaneer strike fighter and on the later-built British Aerospace 146 regional airliner.
 The design is unique in that it not only slows the aircraft down rapidly, but also it can aid in rapid descents from economic cruising altitudes and also allowed the engines to be set at higher speeds, which helped eliminate lag time.
 This means the engines respond faster if needed for sudden speed increases or go-arounds on the approach to landing.
 The Fellowship had a retractable tricycle landing gear, which used large, low-pressure tyres, enabling the use of unpaved airstrips.
 The use of antiskid brakes on the main wheels of the undercarriage also contributed to a shorter landing run.